LockerProject/Locker/README.md

 To get started using the system, navigate to the 'Services' menu item, select an account to connect, and follow the instructions to start using that connector with your locker.

-If you have any problems, come ask us in [IRC](http://webchat.freenode.net/?channels=lockerproject), take a look at the [troubleshooting page](https://github.com/LockerProject/Locker/wiki/Troubleshooting-faq).
-If you solve any problems for yourself, please add your learnings!

 ### The Detailed Way